Grid diagrams and Manolescu's unoriented skein exact triangle for knot Floer homology: Manolescu's unoriented skein exact triangle

-\begin{enumerate} \item a pentagon and a triangle appearing in $\poly{T}_{k+1} \comp \poly{P}_k$.
+\item a pentagon and a triangle appearing in $\poly{T}_{k+1} \comp \poly{P}_k$, such that the $\beta_k$-com\-po\-nent of $\gen{x}$ lies on the boundary of an annular component of $\torus$ minus the vertical circles (including $\beta_\infty, \beta_0, \beta_1$).
+Visually, the $\beta_k$-component of $\gen{x}$ lies to the left of the central vertical axis of the figure.
 The domain $p$ can only be alternatively decomposed as the triangle $t_{k+2}$ and a pentagon, bounded by $\beta_k$, a horizontal arc, a vertical arc, another horizontal arc and $\beta_{k+2}$, in its induced orientation.
 The pentagon is in the opposite orientation as one that would be counted in the map $f_{k+2}$, and its boundary meets only the intersection point $v_{k+2}$; such a pentagon is not counted in any map.
 The triangle $t_{k+2}$ is not counted in any map either.
 Therefore, $p$ is counted exactly once in $f_{k+1} \comp f_k + \bound_{k+2} \comp \phi_k + \phi_k \comp \bound_k$.
 However, we can replace $t_{k+2}$ with the triangle $t_k$, and obtain a corresponding domain $p'$ that also connects $\gen{x}$ to $\gen{y}$.
-The new domain $p'$ admits a unique alternative decomposition as a quadrilateral and a square, counted in $\bound_{k+2} \comp \poly{Q}_k$.
-See Figure~\ref{fig:cond_1}~(1).
+The new domain $p'$ admits a unique alternative decomposition as a quadrilateral and a rectangle, counted in $\bound_{k+2} \comp \poly{Q}_k$.
+See Figure~\ref{fig:cond_1}~(2).